practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure.md

 following chores are part of getting up and running with Chef and Vagrant:

 * Vagrant needs to be configured to use Chef as its provisioner.
-* Chef needs to be installed into the Vagrant box.
+* Depending on the VM image you use, Chef may need to be installed into the Vagrant box.
 * External cookbooks need to be downloaded and installed.
 * Various bits of metadata about the cookbook need to be specified.